Quiz on thoughts, ideas, theories, and philosophy of great Greek Philosophers Plato and Aristotle.

 The most prominent characteristic of Plato’s State is

-(a) There is specialization of functions
+(a) There is a specialization of functions

 (b) There is no specialization of functions